Skip to main content

 In order to execute the code generated by the science agent, you need docker installed on your system.
 If you are using a Linux system please note that by default docker requires root access to run.
 You can either add your user to the docker group, run the backend with root privileges, or configure docker in rootless mode.

-The backend makes use of AWS Bedrock, S3, and DynamoDB and requires AWS credentials even when running locally.
-Setup your AWS configuration (~/.aws/config) with the following properties at minimum:
+To make use of AWS Bedrock, S3, and DynamoDB you must also configure your AWS credentials.
+You need ~/.aws/credentials with the following properties at minimum:

 [default]